VALUE-Leaderboard/DataRelease/vid_mapping/README.md

 Alternatively, you can obtain the raw frames extracted at fps=3 by filling out this form (https://goo.gl/forms/HJiFJSllupqeCbax1).

 ### VIOLIN
-Stay tuned for information about raw frames extracted at fps=3.
+We are working on to host raw frames extracted at fps=3 via a public download link.
+If you wish to get a copy ASAP, please send your inquiry to `lindsey DOT li AT microsoft DOT com`.